-A modern-Asian take on food that’ll make your mouth water as soon as you step through the door.
+Soba serves up a modern-Asian take on food that’ll make your mouth water as soon as you step through the door.
 The chefs here are nothing short of genius.
 Mixing up flavor combinations that take you by surprise, they’ve truly perfected the art of food.
 For instance, you’ve gotta go for the Scottish Salmon.
 Somehow, the fish, curried squash, and mint salad combo just works — and we’re glad it does.
 Head to Ellsworth Ave. to get your fix of some of the best paleo-friendly food in Shadyside.

 Scratch Food and Beverage

 Comfort food that’s clean and simple.
-Scratch Food and Beverage brings the flavor to Troy Hill with a small yet accessible menu of local foods.
+Scratch Food and Beverage brings the flavor to Troy Hill with a small, yet accessible, menu of local foods.
 Skeptical of the lineup?
 The Scratch staff will happily review all dishes and ingredients with any health-conscious foodie.
 Give ’em a call to hear their daily options, chat with their chef, and find something perfect for your paleo palate.

 Gluten Free Goat Bakery & Café

-Feigning for something sweet after a long week?
+Craving something sweet after a long week?
 The Gluten Free Goat Bakery has your hookup.
 As a vegan-friendly, gluten-free cafe, these pastry chefs know how to make to-die-for treats suitable for any and every lifestyle.
 Their paleo chocolate pudding and homemade granola both pass all clean-eating tests with flying colors.
 But that’s not all the Garfield-based bakery has to offer.
 Order ahead to create your own decadent baked goods with all the right ingredients and none of the nonsense.